mobxjs/mobx/docs/intro/overview.md

 ## 1. Define your state and make it observable

-Store state in any data structure you like; objects, array, classes.
-Cyclic data structures, references, it doesn't matter.
+Store state in any data structure you like; plain objects, array, classes, cyclic data structures, references, it doesn't matter for the workings of MobX.
-Just make sure that all properties that you want to change over time are marked by MobX to make them observable.
+Just make sure that all properties that you want to change over time are marked 'observable' so that MobX can track them.
+Here is a simple example:

 ```javascript
 import { makeAutoObservable } from "mobx"